-For over three years now, I am blogging about traveling in Israel while exploring this tiny, but most fascinating country from north to south.
-There is so much to see in Israel, historic sights, endless beautiful landscapes and awe-inspiring viewpoints - the diversity is astonishing.
-Believe me, I thought my list of beautiful & interesting places to visit would run out, but in face it keeps getting longer and longer!
+There is so much to see in Israel, historic sights, endless beautiful landscapes and awe-inspiring viewpoints - endless beautiful places!
+For over three years now, I am blogging about traveling in Israel while exploring this tiny, but most fascinating country from north to south and believe me, I thought my list of beautiful & interesting places to visit would run out, but it keeps getting longer and longer!
 This blog post is a very personal one, close to my heart - since I am always looking to capture the most photogenic, magical spots in Israel.
 Below you can find all the most photogenic, awe-inspiring places for photographers, bloggers and Instagram lovers - but there are many more, so keep an eye on this blog post because new places will be added here regularly.
 I have divided this list in North, Center and South, so that it is easier for you to navigate.
-When you travel in Israel and explore these beautiful places, don't forget to tag @talesofisrael on Instagram, so I can reshare your travel photos and videos on Instagram!
+When you travel in Israel and explore these beautiful places, don't forget to tag @talesofisrael on Instagram, so I can share your travel photos and videos on Instagram!

 One of the most surprising places I have visited in Israel!
 Located in the Golan Heights, this park is famous for giant eagles, Israel's longest waterfall and the ancient town of Ma'ale Gamla.
 Absolutely perfect for a daytrip!